carlag-raft/raft-exercise/README.md

    - The Press Release activity - Imagine the project is complete and we are writing a press release
      - expand on the vision
      - build a shared understanding of objectives
-     - highlights the product’s benefits for the company
+     - highlight the product’s benefits for the company

 Day 2
 Time: 2 hours